tbela99/css/docs/query.md

 ## Query Api

-It allows you to query the CSS node in using and xpath like language.
+It allows you to query the CSS node in using and xpath like syntax.

 ### Node Selectors